rileyle/udaq/README.md

 `Output Path` : relative path from the current directory to the directory where output files are written

-`Run time` : acquisition time in seconds
+`Run Time` : acquisition time in seconds

+`Number of Runs` : number of runs to acquire

 ### [Sampling]